SUI-Components/sui-components/components/atom/button/SPEC.md

 The icons may be placed to the left or to the right of the copy, depending on each case.

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_5D52398E693A404AE1BAE29B23F4380B46436C5982DB618BD10C9760A2D5FC29_1509957704205_5.2-btn-sizes-icon.png)

+## Text
+Text style definition must be taken on each vertical from parent CSS font definition, except for the text size witch it will be overridden with 16px (medium/large sizes) and 14px (Small).

 ## Copy